At Vodafone, we embrace and welcome everyone.

 Multicultural Inclusion Network

-Providing readily available support for people directly & indirectly affected by all types of disability and connecting them to those who can help.
-Understanding what activities & support are already in place, raising awareness of these and driving new events & initiatives for gaps, we identify to break down barriers and remove the stigma.
-Providing regular positive conversation about why we are here, what we are doing to help, and what is available through both Vodafone and external organisations.
+The network provides readily available support for people directly or indirectly affected by all types of disability and connecting them to those who can help.
+We raise awareness of the procedures and support that are already in place and drive new initiatives to address any gaps; helping to break down barriers and remove the stigma.

 Programmes and Policies